Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 * Ingress for this container app should be disabled (No access via HTTP at all, this is a background processor responsible to process published messages).
 * Dapr needs to be enabled.
-* Setting the value of SendGrid API in the secrets store and referencing it in the environment variables.
+* Setting the value of SendGrid API in the secrets store and referencing it in the environment variables, as well setting the flag `IntegrationEnabled` to `true` so it will send actual emails.
 To achieve the above run the below PowerShell script and notice how we removed the Ingress property totally Ingress is disabled for this Container App:

 ```powershell